8 Competition Categories

 Just as in our club competitions, there will be Advanced and Regular classes, denoted as A and B.

-The image has to be taken between April 1, 2020 and March 31, 2021 (no old photos, and make sure the date in your camera is accurate)
+The image has to be taken after April 1, 2020 (no old photos, and make sure the date in your camera is accurate)

 An image can only be entered in one category.